 2. Get chatty on FB Messenger

-This one’s suddenly my favourite because as a marketer, I am really impressed with the way Facebook is revolutionizing online shopping.
+This one’s suddenly my favorite because as a marketer, I am really impressed with the way Facebook is revolutionizing online shopping.
 Did you know the social media giant has the highest conversion rate?
 No wonder another giant – an eCommerce giant eBay – is leveraging this technology better than ever.

 eBay’s ShopBot helps the website visitors in making a purchase on the basis of their preferences.
-It engages the customer by suggesting items filtered by price, historical behaviour, product range, etc. ShopBot’s technology is quite advanced; hence if you are starting off with a chat tool, use the Facebook Messenger.
+It engages the customer by suggesting items filtered by price, historical behavior, product range, etc. ShopBot’s technology is quite advanced; hence if you are starting off with a chat tool, use the Facebook Messenger.